HayaBinsalim/ESP32-with-sensors/README.md

 ## Circuit 2: ESP32 with Analog Sensor (LDR)
 ### Components
-ESP32
+- ESP32
-LDR Sensor
+- LDR Sensor (photoresistor)--“Photoresistor is a variable resistor whose resistance varies inversely with the intensity of light”
-10k Ohm Resistor
+- 10k Ohm Resistor
-LCD (16x2 with I2C)
+- LCD (16x2 with I2C)

 ### Circuit Diagram
 The figure below shows the connection of the components that will measure the LUX by the ldr, and display the light level and the voltage in the lcd.